 One of the toughest outs in the minors, Senzel combines a patient, discerning offensive approach with a simple swing, superlative hand-eye coordination, and bat control.
 He’s an opportunistic power hitter who has shown dramatic improvement at third base over the last two years (he was not good at 3B as a sophomore at Tennessee) and is working to expand his defensive resume to accelerate his timetable to Cincinnati with Eugenio Suarez currently occupying third.
 He’ll likely be up in 2018 and should make an offensive impact immediately.

-― i remember the corned beef of my childhood (Karl Malone), Sunday, 4 March 2018 03:21 (nine months ago) Permalink
+― i remember the corned beef of my childhood (Karl Malone), Sunday, 4 March 2018 03:21 (eleven months ago) Permalink

 There is certainly quite a bit of hype around Senzel, there was quite a bit of comparison to Kris Bryant when he was drafted and last year.
 Don't think he will start the season in Cincy, but I think the plans are he will be there soon.